Bitdefender Review: Quick Expert Summary

 Bitdefender’s Customer Support

 Bitdefender’s customer support center is really good.
-Bitdefender offers:
+It offers:

-I called the United States number, and Bitdefender connected me with an agent almost instantly — which was a big surprise!
+Like the live chat support, Bitdefender’s phone support is impressive.
+There are 28 different phone numbers across 18 countries, including a worldwide phone number with 24-hour service.
+When I tested phone support, Bitdefender connected me with an agent almost instantly — which was a big surprise!
 I’m used to being put on hold for at least a few minutes with most tech companies.
+I found the agent to be knowledgeable and courteous, and they gave me helpful answers to my questions about Bitdefender’s user interface and subscription options.

 Is Bitdefender the Top Protection for Windows/Mac?

-Bitdefender is a strong contender for best antivirus in 2021.
-Bitdefender’s advanced malware engine detected every piece of malware in my testing — including newer and advanced threats like cryptojackers, rootkits, and ransomware.
-Bitdefender’s web protection also caught most of the phishing sites I tried visiting — outperforming both the majority of competitors and the most popular browsers, including Chrome and Firefox.
+Bitdefender is a strong contender for the best antivirus in 2023.
+Its advanced malware engine detected every piece of malware in my testing — including newer and advanced threats like cryptojackers, rootkits, and ransomware.
+Its web protection also caught most of the phishing sites I tried visiting — outperforming both the majority of competitors and the most popular browsers, including Chrome and Firefox.

 Bitdefender has almost every cybersecurity protection you can think of — from basic things like Wi-Fi protection, a secure browser, and a VPN to more advanced things like parental controls, ransomware remediation, and webcam and microphone protection.